gavr123456789/Niva/README.md

 P.S. u can find binary releases in the releases
 After running compile.sh you will get niva_compiler folder that contains jvm or native binary.

+On Windows double click on compile.bat, to run `.\Niva .\main.scala`

 ### JVM
 1) `sh compile.sh jvm`
 2) run compiler from bin folder